-After successfully working together in Nepal, Save the Children invited OMPT to collaborate again in Mozambique, Africa in their Literacy Boost Project, an initiative that helps create more reading opportunities for children by involving parents and communities in student learning.
+After successfully working together in Nepal, Save the Children invited OMPT to collaborate again in Mozambique, Africa in their Literacy Boost Project, an initiative which helps create more reading opportunities for children by involving parents and communities in student learning.

-The results for these first-time filmmakers were impressive and their videos were screened at the end of the training in a mini festival.
+The results for these first-time filmmakers were impressive and their videos were screened at the end of the training in a mini-festival.
 This project was a great example of OMPT’s belief that anyone can create video.

 Literacy Boost Project